RaghadAlhalabi/event-planner-lite/docs/api-design.md

 # API Design (Event Planner Lite)

-Goal: scaffold a REST-ish API specific to Event Planner Lite (no user/auth endpoints).
-This document defines the planned endpoints, request shapes, and response shapes so the server can be scaffolded and tested.
+Goal: scaffold a REST-ish API for Event Planner Lite.
+This document defines planned endpoints, request shapes, and response shapes so the server can be scaffolded and tested.

 Base URL: `/api`